Wild Animal Movement

 Moving Wild Animals within Wisconsin

-Wisconsin does not have specific requirements for moving wild animals within the state of Wisconsin.
+The Wisconsin Department of Agriculture, Trade and Consumer Protection does not have specific requirements for moving wild animals within the state of Wisconsin.
+The Wisconsin Department of Natural Resources and US Fish & Wildlife Service.
+(Midwest Region Headquarters: (612) 713-5360) may have requirements.

 Exporting Wild Animals Out of Wisconsin

-Wisconsin does not have specific export requirements for wild animals.
-Please contact the state or nation of destination to learn the import requirements.
+The Wisconsin Department of Agriculture, Trade and Consumer Protection does not have specific export requirements for wild animals.
+The Wisconsin Department of Natural Resources and US Fish & Wildlife ServiceMidwest Region Headquarters: (612) 713-5360) may have requirements.
+Also contact the state or nation of destination to learn their import requirements.